CypherLamb/EmojiVectors/Whispers.md

 Special recognition to the AI safety research community for ongoing efforts to identify and mitigate emerging vulnerability surfaces in large language models.

-### License
-This research document is provided under Creative Commons Attribution 4.0 International (CC BY 4.0).
-You are free to:

-Share: Copy and redistribute the material
-Adapt: Remix, transform, and build upon the material

-Under the following terms:

-Attribution: Provide appropriate credit and link to license No Additional Restrictions: Cannot apply legal terms that restrict others from doing anything the license permits

-Disclaimer: This research is provided for educational and defensive security purposes.
-The authors assume no liability for misuse of these techniques.
-Users are responsible for ensuring compliance with applicable laws and ethical guidelines.

 ### Document Version: 1.3
 Last Updated: October 2025